 Sedatives are sometimes given along with anesthesia for a safe and smooth operation.
 A professional doctor well versed in operation should be consulted to decide which anesthesia method best works for you.

 PAINKILLERS: Wisdom teeth extraction is major surgery, and it might cause a lot of pain once the effect of anesthesia decreases.
-Therefore, almost always, doctors prescribe pain killers after the surgery.
+Therefore, almost always, doctors prescribe medicines such as pain killers after the surgery.
 The most common ones are Ibuprofen and Paracetamol (acetaminophen).
 A combination of acetaminophen and Ibuprofen is also used for pain relief.
 You must be mindful of taking this as per the doctor’s prescription and must not go over the maximum dose of each drug.

 Doctors strictly advise against using Drugs like aspirin or others which contain acetylsalicylic acid because it increases the risk of bleeding.

 FOR INFLAMMATION: Wisdom teeth extraction might result in gum inflammation.
 The swollen and inflamed gums can cause throbbing pain, and enzyme bromelain is given to counter that.
 However, one should be careful when using it because there is a lack of research on how beneficial this is.

 FOR DRY SOCKET: Dry socket is a severe condition where the blood clot sealing the empty socket dislodges, leaving the extraction site open, exposing the nerves and the wound.
 This results in throbbing pain and slows down the healing.
 The empty open socket can trap food and is also more prone to infection.
 This is a very serious situation with extreme pain and should be dealt with immediately.

 For dry sockets, the dentist would probably prescribe a non-steroidal anti-inflammatory medicine such as Bufferin or Ibuprofen.